hinter-net/hinter-docs/docs/hinter-core/design-and-protocol.md

 - **Accuracy**: The implementation is, by definition, always 100% compliant with the protocol.
 - **Pragmatism**: It prioritizes a working system over abstract documentation, ensuring that development is grounded in practical reality.

-:::tip hinter-core Alternatives
+:::info hinter-core Alternatives
-This also means that users can maintain hinter-core alternatives as long as they play nice with the canonical hinter-core implementation.
+This implies that users can maintain hinter-core alternatives as long as they are compatible with the canonical hinter-core implementation.
 :::

 ### Focused Responsibility